tanyaweaver/python-dev-accelerator/source/assignments/index.rst

     This document contains no slides.

-A comprehensive list of assignments for the Code Fellows Python 401 course.
+A comprehensive list of assignments.
+Not in any particular order.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :glob:

-   ./*
+   /assignments/*